At-Large Member 2021-2023

 Other nonprofits have benefited from Cece’s expertise as well.
 She was a board member of the Boise Valley Economic Partnership and was the first female Chair of the organization.
 She is currently on the board of directors and the executive committee for the North Dallas Chamber of Commerce, and is a North Texas Commission Finance and Audit Committee member.

 As Vice President for Research and Development at Texas A&M University-Commerce, Cece oversees all university research, industry, and community engagement activities to ensure that the university’s assets benefit industry and communities in the region.
 Previously, she was the Economic Development Advisor to the mayor of Boise.
 As an attorney, she specializes in intellectual property and technology transactions, and information security.

-Cece is a graduate of Duke University where she earned a Bachelor of Science in Engineering, followed by a Juris Doctor degree at Boston University School of Law.
+Cece earned her Bachelor of Science in Engineering at Duke University and her Juris Doctor from Boston University School of Law.